jackwickham/group-project-delta/common/src/main/java/uk/ac/cam/cl/group_project/delta/algorithm/communications/README.md

 24+ | An ordered list of the ids of the members of the merging platoon

 ### Accept to merge
-This is used to confirm by the leader of the main platoon that the smaller platoon can merge into the main platoon.
+This is used to confirm by the leader of the front platoon that the merging platoon can go ahead with the merge.

 Defined in `AcceptToMergeMessage`.